Discworld (world): Quirm

-Quirm is the location of the Quirm College for Young Ladies (formerly attended by Susan Sto Helit) and the birthplace of Leonard of Quirm (the Disc's Leonardo da Vinci).
+Quirm is the location of the Quirm College for Young Ladies (formerly attended by Susan Sto Helit) and the birthplace of Leonard of Quirm (the Disc's equivalent of Leonardo da Vinci).
 It is a quiet and peaceful town, and for this reason is a popular holiday destination.
 It is also where Morporkians go when they retire (including Lord Vetinari's aunt, Lady Roberta Meserole).
 In this regard, it relates to Ankh-Morpork as Eastbourne relates to London, or possibly as Spain relates to the United Kingdom, or even Greece (as a description in Unseen Academicals describes Quirm as having "strange water", which is the typical stereotype of the Greek water supply).

 The Quirmian language is occasionally described as similar to French or Spanish, but Snuff notes that all Quirmians speak perfect Morporkian.
 Spoken Quirmian in Making Money, is identical to French.
 In Raising Steam, the Marquis des Aix en Pains speaks Morporkian with a French accent.

 Quirm is famous for its floral clock: a circle of flowers, each of which opens its petals at a different hour.
 Quirm is also famous for its (blue-veined) cheese.
 Quirmian cuisine is generally characterised by avec (French for "with").

 Quirm is a duchy ruled by the Rodley family.
 Members of this family include Lord Rodley, an upper-class twit in Mort, and Brenda Rodley, a swamp dragon-breeding dowager duchess in Guards!
 Guards!.
 In Sourcery, Quirm was destroyed by wizards in a magic war, but presumably restored by Coin when he put everything back as it had been before the war.

 Susan Sto Helit, Lady Sybil Ramkin and Miss Perspicacia Tick were educated at the Quirm College for Young Ladies.
 The school's headmistress and founder is Miss Eulalie Butts (possibly a reference to Frances Buss).
 It is explained in Soul Music that few of the Discworld's higher-class schools (such as the Ankh-Morpork Assassins' Guild School) will admit female students (although the Assassins have since changed this policy), so Miss Butts founded the College "on the astonishing principle that, since gels had nothing much to do until someone married them, they might as well occupy the time with learning things."

 The school resembles a traditional English independent girls' school, with an academic curriculum and heavy emphasis on respectable and decent behaviour.
 Students at the school do not seem to be preparing for any particular profession.
 Susan Sto Helit describes it as "an education in, well, education" (Hogfather).
 It appears that those students who do not marry upon leaving school generally go into the teaching profession themselves, or become governesses.